umarfadhil/ayamakna/README.md

 ---

+## Disclaimer
+*This project is a computational exploration of the Qur'anic text using root analysis, semantic clustering, and graph-based modeling.*

+**It is intended as**:
+ - A research and educational tool
+ - A structural and linguistic visualization system
+ - A semantic analysis experiment
+**It is not**:
+ - A tafsir (exegetical interpretation)
+ - A theological authority
+ - A replacement for classical scholarship
+ - A definitive explanation of meaning
+> ***All semantic groupings, behavioral classifications, contrast pairings, and centrality measures are derived through algorithmic and linguistic modeling.
+They reflect structural patterns in the corpus and may not fully capture traditional interpretive nuance.***

+This project does not claim doctrinal authority and does not promote any specific theological position.
+Users are encouraged to consult qualified scholars and classical sources for religious guidance and interpretation.
+Sources
+Arabic: quran.com
+Translation (EN): Saheeh International
+Translation (ID): King Fahad Quran Complex

+---

 ## Five Semantic Modes

 Switch between modes using the top bar.
 Each mode draws different edges, clusters nodes differently, and exposes a different lens on the text.